unccd/Prais4-reporting-manual/glossary.md

 header-rows: 1
 widths: 1 5
 ---
-* - Item
+* - Term
-  - Description
+  - Definition
 * - Baseline
   - The baseline (or reference) is the state against which change is measured.